 Once done, thoroughly wash rhubarb stalks under cold running water.

-Place on a clean tea lint-free tea towel and pat dry with paper towels or another clean tea towel.
+Place on a clean tea, lint-free tea towel and pat dry with paper towels or another clean tea towel.

-Line up your stalks and with a very sharp knife, cut the stalks into ¾-1 inch pieces.
+Line up your stalks, and with a very sharp knife, cut the stalks into ¾-1 inch pieces.

 Freezing

-Arrange your rhubarb pieces, in a single layer, on a rimmed baking sheet or baking tray lined with parchment paper.
+Arrange your rhubarb pieces in a single layer on a rimmed baking sheet or baking tray lined with parchment paper.
 Remember to use a baking sheet that fits in your freezer.

 Place it in the freezer for about 2-3 hours.

-Properly label your bags by indicating the date and place them in the freezer.
+Label your bags by indicating the date and place them in the freezer.

 Thawing